The 20 Best Places to Live in Sussex

 Seaford

-Seaford is a coastal town in East Sussex between Newhaven and Eastbourne.
+Seaford is a coastal town in East Sussex between Newhaven and Eastbourne, which became popular during Covid.
 It has a long history that dates back to the Middle Ages and it sits on a sweeping bay at the foot of the South Downs.
 To the east of the town is the distinctive Seaford Head and views of the Seven Sisters cliffs.
 To the west of the town are Newhaven Harbour and Fort.
 Between the centre of the bay and Seaford Head, there is a Martello Tower that is now a museum and a row of beach huts that in the summer house various shops and boutiques.
 Seaford has two golf courses, a cricket club, a rugby club and a football club.
 The town is also home to two bowling clubs and a leisure centre.
 Seaford Sailing Club is slightly to the west of the town and the town is ideally placed for walking with some fantastic local landmarks such as Cuckmere Valley and the South Downs.

 Seaford